MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics_metagenomics.rst

 * Differences in gene length between genes.
 * Differences in sequencing depth between samples.
 * Differences in genome size distribution between samples.
-* Compositionality: The number of inserts for a given gene in a given sample can only be interpreted relative to the rest of the genes in the sample
+* Compositionality: The number of inserts for a given gene in a given sample can only be interpreted relative to the rest of the genes in the sample.

 .. note::

-  @Lilith/Guillem explain genome size differences between samples
+  Genome size differences can lead to biases and challenges in accurately comparing gene expression levels between different samples.
+To account for the genome size differences we will normalize the gene and transcript abundance data by abundances of 10 marker genes.
+This is explained in further detail in the section :ref:`Sequencing depth, per cell normalisation and compositionality`.

 .. mermaid::